totumonline/totum-mit/README.md

 # Self‑hosted database with built‑in language to create internal tools with ease

+This is the free version of Totum PRO: https://totum.online/pro

 Universal UI, simple code-based logic, automatic actions, access rights, logging, API and lots of other stuff 👍

 For rapid construction of business applications 💪 👀